1Who can apply?

 All students will be accommodated with a host family in the village and will have their own room and private bathroom.
 For more information click here (the click goes to Hospedaje y alimentación)

 15Is food provided?

 The Festival includes three complete meals (breakfast, lunch, and dinner) a day prepared by our chef.

-Write us sharing your needs and we will talk with the chef to have options for you.
+Let us know your needs, and we will talk with the chef to have options for you.

 18Where is the meeting point during the festival?

-19How I arrive to the venues and to the meeting points from my accomodation?
+19How do I arrive to the venues and to the meeting points from my accomodation?

 Students will receive a package upon arrival that will include a map of the town where the meeting points will be marked, which will be at distances of 5-20 minutes walking.
 Ajijic is a pedestrian town and the walks are safe and pleasant.
 For activities in Guadalajara or further recreational rides, transportation for students will be coordinated with volunteers.

 20What language will be spoken at the festival?

 21Can I come with my parents or some familiar to the festival?

 Of course, family members can accompany you during the Festival.
 However, Festival del Lago will only cover the accommodation and meals of students who have paid their registration fee.
 Fortunately, Ajijic has many accommodation options and restaurants, so it will not be difficult for your family members to find an option they like.

 23Where can I practice everyday during the festival?